JustinMorgan/universal-boilerplate/README.md

 ### 3. Set up the command-line shortcuts

+#### Linux/MacOS/Git Bash/Other Unix-style shells:

-For Unix-style shells like Bash, source `shortcuts.sh` in your personal shell profile (`~/.bash_profile` or `~/.zshrc`).
+Source `shortcuts.sh` in your personal shell profile (`~/.bash_profile` or `~/.zshrc`):

     source <path/to/universal-boilerplate>/shortcuts/shortcuts.sh

+#### Windows basic command line (CMD):

-Customizing a Windows command line (CMD or PowerShell) is trickier.
-If you open the Windows Terminal app and press `Ctrl-,`, it should open the settings.
-Find your preferred terminal program under Profiles and edit the command line that runs it.
-For CMD, the profile is named "Command Prompt" and the command should be something like:
+Customizing the Windows Terminal is trickier.
+Open a terminal and find the settings in the dropdown.
+Find the "Command Prompt" profile and edit the command line that starts CMD.
+The command you want is something like:

     %SystemRoot%\System32\cmd.exe /k "<path\to\universal-boilerplate>\shortcuts\shortcuts.cmd"

+#### PowerShell:

+Add the following line to your PowerShell profile.
+You'll need to create this file if it doesn't exist.

+    . <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1

+You can do it all at once with the following (make sure you swap in the correct file path):

+    if (!(Test-Path -Path $PROFILE)) { New-Item -ItemType File -Path $PROFILE -Force }
+    echo ". <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1" >> $PROFILE

+You may also need to enable local script execution:

+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 ### 4. Improve your shell prompt